 What is sales enablement?

-As you can find out in our article 'What is sales enablement?', the definition of this term is: "An iterative process providing a company's sales organisation and salespeople with resources they need to become more relevant to buyers and close more deals.
-These resources can include content, software tools and training that assist in the effective selling of products, solutions or services."
+As you can find out in our article 'What is sales enablement?', the definition of this term is "An iterative process providing a company's sales organisation and salespeople with resources they need to become more relevant to buyers and close more deals.
+These resources can include content, software tools, and training that assist in the effective selling of products, solutions, or services."

 Why is sales enablement important?

-Sales enablement is important because it focuses on increasing the number of deals you win.
+Sales enablement is essential because it focuses on increasing the number of deals you win.
 By providing sales reps with the tools, coaching, and materials they need to convince and get closer to customers, they will sign more deals, and your business will grow.

 If you work with sales enablement effectively, your sales reps will find it easier to build trust with their contacts and convince them that your company is the right partner.
 And over time, this will lead to tangible results for your bottom line.

-Take a look at our article 'Why is sales enablement important?' for more reasons to invest time in developing your sales enablement strategy.
+Look at our article 'Why is sales enablement important?' for more reasons to invest time in developing your sales enablement strategy.

 Who is reponsible for sales enablement?